Preparing for a virtual visit

 - Reduce background noise.
 This can be tricky when there are a lot of people in the house!
 But if you can, find a quiet activity for the kids — or your roommates — in a separate room.

 - Close other applications.
 Some applications will slow down your internet connection.
-And even if they don’t, closing them will cut down on distractions.
+And even if they do not, closing them will cut down on distractions.

 Get camera ready

 - Choose a spot with plenty of light.
-If you’re using the camera on your phone, try turning on the flash if necessary.
+If you are using the camera on your phone, try turning on the flash if necessary.

 - Make sure the camera is steady.
-This will be easier if you’re using a computer or laptop.
+This will be easier if you are using a computer or laptop.
 To keep a phone steady, prop it up on a desk or table.

 - Get comfortable.
-You’ll have an easier time focusing on the visit if your body is comfortable.
-This is another reason to prop up your phone — your arm will get pretty tired if you’re trying to hold the phone out in front of you the whole time!
+You will have an easier time focusing on the visit if your body is comfortable.
+This is another reason to prop up your phone — your arm will get pretty tired if you are trying to hold the phone out in front of you the whole time!

 - Wear loose clothing.
-If you’ll need to show the doctor something on your skin or a specific part of your body, wear something that’ll be easy to move so that the doctor can see clearly.
+If you will need to show the doctor something on your skin or a specific part of your body, wear something that will be easy to move so that the doctor can see clearly.

 Troubleshooting telehealth technology

-Here are common troubleshooting tips you can use if you’re having trouble logging in to your telehealth appointment or if you have technology issues during the appointment itself.
+Here are common troubleshooting tips you can use if you are having trouble logging in to your telehealth appointment or if you have technology issues during the appointment itself.